 Value Meaning General principles Valid example Not valid example 1 Patient reason (eg, patient choses to delay) Must be able to demonstrate the patient generated the delay by choosing to wait longer.
 Patients should be supported to understand their care pathway and treatment options and to make informed decisions.
 Patients should be offered reasonable choice and given sufficient notice of their appointments and treatments.
 If patients are unable to attend at very short notice or are given little choice this should not be considered a patient reason/choice delay.
-A patient who is going on holiday and is unavailable for a period greater than 1 calendar week.
+A patient who is going on holiday and is unavailable for a period greater than 1 calendar week12.
 A patient who is not available to attend any offered appointments and the impact of the delay is greater than 1 calendar week (from the earliest date offered).
 A patient who changes their mind about their treatment (note, this should generate a review of the information and support provided to the patient to make a decision on their care and treatment).
 A patient who does not attend (DNA) their appointment or treatment (note, DNAs should be reviewed to understand any contributing factors and how patients can be supported to attend).
 Patient seeks a second opinion.
 Patient chooses to delay due to the specialist being unavailable (eg, on leave) and has declined to be treated by another specialist who is available.
 A patient who is unavailable to attend on an appointment or treatment date offered (so long as they are able to accept an alternative date that does not delay their care by more than 1 calendar week).
 A patient who wants to take a few days to consider their options and discuss with family/whanau (so long as this does not delay their care by more than 1 calendar week).
 Patient's agreed treatment option is not offered at their District-of-domicile (so long as the treatment is part of a standard treatment pathway.
 Improving coordination and provision of care across Districts should be a key focus of FCT).
-2 Clinical consideration (eg, co-morbidities, Where a co-morbidity or complication needs to be Where diagnosis is complex or requires investigations additional to the standard pathway of care.
-Where a clinical assessment was not completed within agreed timeframes.
+2 Clinical consideration (eg, co-morbidities, further testing, Where a co-morbidity or complication needs to be addressed before the patient can receive their cancer treatment.
+Should not be used where there are delays to assessments, tests Where diagnosis is complex or requires investigations additional to the standard pathway of care.
+There are cancer-related complications, eg, formation of a Where a clinical assessment was not completed within agreed timeframes.
+Where the patient underwent tests or treatment at a District other than their District-of-domicile (so long as

-&lt;sup>12 The period of 1 calendar week is given as a guide for when these types of delay can be coded as 'patient reason' (a patient-generated delay) rather than 'capacity constraint' (a delay due to the system not supporting patient choice and access).
+12 The period of 1 calendar week is given as a guide for when these types of delay can be coded as 'patient reason' (a patient-generated delay) rather than 'capacity constraint' (a delay due to the system not supporting patient choice and access).